Taraxa-project/taraxa-whitepapers/EN/Taraxa whitepaper [EN].md

 **Council Election**

 The council will be elected via a single transferable vote (STV) system, with the number of votes determined by the number of Taraxa tokens held by each voter with a bonding time modifier (see below).
 This is a widely used voting system to achieve proportional representation through ranked voting for multi-seat organizations.
 Here’s a simple description of the STV system with a Droop quota.
-More details can be found here.
 <br />

 _Premises_